What is a barrister?

 Other careers in the legal sector

 Although barristers and solicitors are the two main groups, there are a variety of other careers in the legal sector including chartered legal executives, court legal advisers, paralegals, coroners and more.
-Head over the National Careers Service to find out more about these and other legal careers.
+Head over to the National Careers Service to find out more about these and other legal careers.